atia-gsu/CS170-python-FinalProject/README.md

 # CS170-python-FinalProject
-I supervised student final projects focused on data analysis with real-world datasets in Python.
-Here you will find a selection of their work.
+I mentored students through their final Python projects using real-world data analysis.
+Here are a few examples of what they created.